jarent/jarent.github.io/_posts/2014-11-02-mule-esb-real-life-request-reply.md

 In terms of speed improvment is also significant - right now flows ends within 5 seconds

-Two options for fixing that.
-Either try to store and

 - error handling (problems with correlation id containg correlation sequence)